curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-03-22-label-nodes-and-debugging-cursor-s-position.markdown

 Cursor.positionLabelTopMargin`).

-Note: `y` computation includes `Cursor.positionLabelTopMargin` static constant, that I use to reference to the numeric value used as the top margin between cursor path and label node.
+Note: `y` computation includes `Cursor.positionLabelTopMargin` static constant, that I use as the reference for the numeric value used as the top margin between cursor path and label node.

 ```swift